tsegaywelu/final-collage-grade-viewing-system-/README.md

-hello every one  i am tsegay welu from javascript
+hello every one  i am tsegay welu from javascript  and i did this website for my collage